While there are many factors that contribute towards a healthy birth through IVF, identifying viable embryos is one of the most important.

 Embryos are surrounded by a protective outer coating called the zona pellucida.
 The thickness of this varies between patients, and it may toughen after culture in vitro, and with increased female age.

 Before an embryo can implant and pregnancy occur, it must hatch from this outer coating.
 Hatching occurs naturally when the embryos are in the uterus.
 If the zona pellucida has become excessively thick or tough, hatching may be impaired or may not occur at all.
-When implantation fails with good quality embryos, this can be considered as a possible cause.
+When implantation fails with good quality embryos, this can be a possible cause.

 Assisted hatching is a technique that involves making a small opening in the zona pellucida to enable the embryo to escape or ‘hatch’.
-The degree to which this improves the chances of pregnancy is difficult to measure, as the reasons for using hatching are not identical in each case.
+The degree to which this improves the chances of pregnancy is difficult to measure, as reasons for using hatching are not identical in each case.

 You will undertake the same treatment as for an IVF cycle with the hatching carried out shortly before embryo transfer.
 The use of a specially designed laser enables the embryologist to make a permanent hole of a precise size.
 The embryo is held in position under the microscope and the laser fired at the zona pellucida in several short bursts.